CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-PowerTerm InterConnect is a powerful terminal emulation software that supports a variety of hosts, including IBM Mainframe (zSeries), IBM AS/400,….
+PowerTerm InterConnect is a powerful terminal emulation software that supports a variety of hosts, including IBM Mainframe (zSeries), IBM AS/400, and others.
 The user-friendly interface of this program includes drag-and-drop functions for simple data access, various file transport and printing options, and a Power Script Language for recording activities.

 PowerTerm InterConnect supports over 30 languages, including English, German, French, Spanish, and more.
 This allows users to work in their native language and improves communication and productivity.
-However, the last updated was in 2019.
-So, it might not be the best idea to use this software if you’re looking for something that is regularly updated.
+However, the last update was in 2019.
+There might be better ideas than using this software if you want something regularly updated.

 How to Open Terminal on Mac

 In a previous post, we showed you how to open applications using Terminal.
-You can review that post to get started, or you can simply follow the steps below to open Terminal.
+You can review that post to get started or follow the steps below to open Terminal.

 terminal on Mac

-From Launchpad, you can find Terminal by typing “terminal” in the search bar at the top of the screen.
+You can find Terminal from Launchpad by typing “terminal” in the search bar at the top of the screen.
 When Terminal appears, click on it to launch the application.

-If you are using Finder, you can find Terminal by opening the “Applications” folder.
+If you use Finder, you can find Terminal by opening the “Applications” folder.
 Once you have opened the “Applications” folder, locate the “Utilities” subfolder and open it.

 terminal on Mac